-CIRM supports direct costs for the training program that are specifically associated with trainee support (i.e., parts 1-4 below) and program administration (i.e., part 5), including administrative support salaries.
-Indirect costs, which cannot be specifically associated with the training grant program, are limited to 10 percent of the total direct costs.
+CIRM supports direct project costs for the training program that are specifically associated with trainee support (i.e., parts 1-4 below) and program administration (i.e., part 5), including administrative support salaries.
+Indirect costs, which cannot be specifically associated with the training grant program, are limited to 10 percent of the direct project costs.